Web Analytics Made Easy - Statcounter

 This is the most useful single section for anyone running an elimination diet or trying to avoid chicken specifically.

-- Chicken meal — dried, ground chicken meat and bone.
+2. Chicken meal: dried, ground chicken meat and bone.
 Counts.

-- Chicken by-product / chicken by-product meal — non-meat chicken parts.
+3. Chicken by-product / chicken by-product meal: non-meat chicken parts.
 Counts.

-- Poultry / poultry meal / poultry by-product — usually chicken, sometimes turkey or duck.
+4. Poultry / poultry meal / poultry by-product: usually chicken, sometimes turkey or duck.
 Treat as chicken unless the species is named.

-- Meat meal without a species — could include chicken.
+5. Meat meal without a species, could include chicken.
 Treat as suspect.

-- Animal fat without a species — could be chicken fat.
+6. Animal fat without a species, could be chicken fat.
 Treat as suspect.

-- Natural flavour / hydrolysed natural flavour — often hydrolysed chicken protein.
+7. Natural flavour / hydrolysed natural flavour: often hydrolysed chicken protein.
 Treat as suspect.

 Fillers (corn, wheat, soy) and what they do

 Fillers are cheap carbohydrates that bulk up a kibble without contributing meaningful protein quality.
-Common fillers in Indian pet food:
+These are the most common ones in Indian pet food:

-- Wheat — common, cheaper than rice.
-Some dogs are sensitive to wheat specifically (less common than chicken sensitivity).
+Common, cheaper than rice.
+Some dogs are sensitive to wheat, though less commonly than to chicken.

-- Soybean meal / soy protein — concentrated plant protein.
-Used to bulk protein numbers cheaply.
+Concentrated plant protein used to bulk protein numbers cheaply.
 Some dogs react to soy.

-For an allergy-sensitive dog, fillers themselves are rarely the trigger (grain allergies are uncommon).
-The bigger issue is what they crowd out.
+For an allergy-sensitive dog, fillers themselves are rarely the trigger.
+Grain allergies are uncommon.
+The bigger issue is what fillers crowd out.

 Preservatives, colours, and the BHA/BHT/ethoxyquin question

 Most kibble needs a preservative to keep the fats from going rancid.
-The choice of preservative isn’t trivial.
+The choice matters more than most people realise.

-- BHA (butylated hydroxyanisole) — listed by some agencies as a possible carcinogen at high levels.
-Still legal in pet food.
+• BHA (butylated hydroxyanisole): listed as a possible carcinogen at high doses, still legal in Indian pet food

-- Ethoxyquin — banned for human food in many countries; still permitted in pet food in some markets including India.
-Has been associated with liver issues in long-term studies.
+• Ethoxyquin: banned for human food in many countries, still permitted in pet food here

-- Propyl gallate — synthetic, generally less concerning but still synthetic.
+• Propyl gallate: synthetic, less concerning but still unnecessary

-For a dog you’re feeding the same food daily for years, the case for choosing food preserved with mixed tocopherols and rosemary extract — rather than BHA, BHT, or ethoxyquin — is reasonable on a precautionary basis.
-None of the synthetic preservatives are proven harmful at the doses found in pet food, but the precautionary version is also not expensive.
+For a dog you’re feeding the same food daily for years, the case for choosing naturally preserved food is reasonable on a precautionary basis.
+None of the synthetic preservatives are proven harmful at the doses found in pet food, but the natural alternative costs no more.

 Artificial colours (red 40, yellow 5, blue 2, etc.) serve no nutritional purpose.
 They are there to make the kibble look like meat.
 Skip foods that need artificial colour to look good.